Fahani/webrobocomp.github.io/page5.md

 This tool also contains some sections for Log,attribute and Component list box in the right.

-Logging the data seems a cool idea.But as we are planning to embed a console to control the deployed component in our project this won’t be that useful.But still to get a brief about actions(uping of components,notifying when some component went down etc) this should be included in the new tool.
+Logging the data seems a cool idea.But as we are planning to embed a console to control the deployed component in our project this wonâ€™t be that useful.But still to get a brief about actions(uping of components,notifying when some component went down etc) this should be included in the new tool.

 * * *